RPR FOM

 The Real-time Platform Reference Federation Object Model (RPR FOM) enables linking computer simulations of discrete physical entities into complex virtual worlds.
 It is a High Level Architecture (HLA) federation object model developed for distributed simulation applications of defense and security.
 RPR FOM is listed in the NATO Modelling and Simulation Standards Profile AMSP-01.

 The RPR FOM provides backwards compatibility with simulations using the Distributed Interactive Simulation (DIS) standard.
-It is standardized by Simulation Interoperability Standards Organization (SISO) as SISO-STD-001-2015.
+It is standardized by Simulation Interoperability Standards Organization (SISO) as SISO-STD-001-2025.

-The standard consists of two parts:
+The standard consists of two main parts and two annexes: